nabla-studio/cw1155/README.md

 #### ContractInfo

-Access basic contract information, including the minter's address, the owner's one and the metadata URI.
+Access basic contract information, including the minter's address, the owner's one, the name and the description for the collection and the metadata URI.

 ```
 ContractInfo {}